What are some best practices to implement Lambda backed custom resources with CloudFormation?

 Set reasonable timeout periods, and report when they're about to be exceeded

-To avoid this issue, consider the following:
+To avoid this issue, take the following actions:

 • Set the timeout value for your Lambda functions high enough to handle variations in processing time and network conditions.

 • Set a timer in your function to respond to CloudFormation with an error when a function is about to time out.
-A timer can help prevent delays for custom resources.

 Build around Create, Update, and Delete events